ashehata71/weather_mini_app/README.md

 * State management using BLoC.
 * Offline support with basic caching of weather data using Shared Preferences.
 * Responsive UI for displaying weather information.
-* Settings screen with a dark/light mode toggle (User to confirm implementation).
+* Settings screen with a dark/light mode toggle.
 * Device battery level display on the settings screen via a Method Channel.

 ## Project Structure